Julcatan/School_District_Analysis/README.md

   #### Math and reading scores by grade

   The only change is that Thomas High 9th grade scores are not beeing counted.
-  We will look at the total average to see what the influence of this update was.

 ___
   ###### Reading after update: